Uippao/WASP/README.md

 - **Support for Delays**: Supports delays before executing files, links, or commands.
 - **Custom Working Directories**: Allows specifying custom working directories for executed files.
 - **Shell Execution Options**: Supports various shell execution options for files and commands.
+- **Compilation**: Supports compiling `.wsp` files into `.bat` scripts.
 - **Error Handling**: Logs errors encountered during execution.

 ## Installation

 1. Go to Releases, and download the `WASP-lite.zip` file.
 2. Extract the ZIP file anywhere you'd like.
 3. Run the application.
 It always requires Administrator so it can do everything it needs to.
-You can check the code, it doesn't do malicious stuff.
+It's recommended to run the `setup` command.
 4. Now you're ready to start creating Workspace files!

 ## Usage